dk14/crypto/chats/btc-audit/README.md

 >> There is enough information here to verify the work done.

+>> There is a valuable solution proposed (and ready to use experimental protocol described)

 ## How to use

 Run blockchain audit locally (for now):